 Without treatment, generally more than 80% of the people who have this syndrome die within 2 years, but with treatment, more than 80% survive.
 Heart damage is the principal cause of death.
 Some people need no treatment other than close observation for 3 to 6 months, but most need drug treatment with prednisone, hydroxyurea, or chemotherapy drugs.

-Some people with idiopathic hypereosinophilic syndrome have an acquired abnormality of a gene that regulates cell growth.
+Some people with hypereosinophilic syndrome have an acquired abnormality of a gene that regulates cell growth.
 This type of hypereosinophilia can respond to treatment with imatinib, a drug used to treat cancer.
-If treatment with these drugs is not successful, various other drugs may be used, and they can be combined with a procedure to remove eosinophils from the blood (apheresis—see Controlling Diseases by Purifying the Blood).
+If treatment with these drugs is not successful, various other drugs may be used, and they can be combined with a procedure to remove eosinophils from the blood (leukapheresis Cytapheresis In apheresis, blood is removed from a person and then returned after substances are removed from it.
+Apheresis can be used to Obtain healthy blood components from a donor to transfuse to a person... read more ).